Human rights in Saudi Arabia: Guardianship system, segregation, and restrictions

 In 2013 the Directorate General of Passports allowed Saudi women married to foreigners to sponsor their children, so that the children can have residency permits (iqamas) with their mothers named as the sponsors, and have the right to work in the private sector in Saudi Arabia while on the sponsorship of their mothers, and the mother can also bring her children who are living abroad back to Saudi Arabia if they have no criminal records.
 Foreign men married to Saudi women were also granted the right to work in the private sector in Saudi Arabia while on the sponsorship of their wives on condition that the title on their iqamas should be written as "husband of a Saudi wife" and that they should have valid passports enabling them to return to their homes at any time.
 Saudi women married to foreigners, however, still face difficulty in passing their nationality to their children.

 Also in 2013, Saudi Arabia registered its first female trainee lawyer, Arwa al-Hujaili.
 In Saudi courts, the testimony of women is weighted half that of a man's.

 According to the CIA world factbook, the female literacy rate is 82.2%, in comparison to 90.8% male literacy rate.

 In the year 2018, the Saudi government changed several policies, allowing women to drive with the permission of their guardian, attend sporting events in gender-segregated areas, participate in sports (including exercising on public streets), and eliminated the need for male permission to receive education, get healthcare, or open a business.
 It began offering physical education for girls and said it would start licensing female-only gyms.
 The government opened the military to women in March, who can serve if they meet certain physical and educational requirements, continue to live with their male guardian in the province of service, and get male permission.
 It also granted divorced women the ability to retain custody of children without petitioning.
 Male permission is still required to apply for a passport, travel, marry, divorce, or leave jail.
 Men and women are also still segregated on public transport, beaches, and pools.
 In practice, some doctors still require male permission before providing services, and male permission may be needed to rent an apartment or file a legal claim.
-In 2019, the Saudi government has been taken new measures to release male guardianship.
-Thus, women will be soon allowed to travel abroad without the need of getting the permission of their male guardians.
+In 2019, the Saudi government took new measures to release male guardianship.
+Thus, women would be allowed to travel abroad without the need to obtain the permission from their male guardians.